informalsystems/vdd/manifesto/templ-high.md

 ## Distributed Problem Statement

+### Design choices

+> input/output variables used to define the temporal properties.
+Most likely they come from an ADR

+### Temporal Properties

 > safety specifications / invariants in English

 > liveness specifications in English.
 Possibly with timing/fairness requirements: